 For any queries about visas and eligibility for international students, refer to UKCISA.

 There's no age limit for tuition fee loans or grants.
-To get a maintenance loan, you must be under 60 on the first day of the first academic year of your course.
+To get a maintenance loan, in general you must be under 60 on the first day of the first academic year of your course.
 If you change to a different course after turning 60 years old, you’ll no longer be eligible for a maintenance loan.
-In England, over-60s can access a means-tested loan for living costs.
+However, in England over-60s can access a means-tested loan for living costs.